 - Welcoming Mass

 Bruckmann Memorial Chapel of Saint Joseph

-The Matriculation Ceremony follows at 2pm on the Edith Robb Dixon Athletic Field (next to the Dixon Center).
+The Matriculation Ceremony will follow at a time to be determined on the Edith Robb Dixon Athletic Field (next to the Dixon Center).

 What Is Mass?